locationtech/spatial4j/CONTRIBUTING.md

 before you make it.
 This allows the committers to weigh in with thoughts and suggestions that will help you make the change and ultimately ensure your successful contribution to the project.

-### Sign off on commits
+### Sign off on commits, and filing a CLA

 Non-committers submitting patches to Spatial4j must use the "-s" (sign-off) flag when making commits with git.
-This flag indicates that the author verifies the change is (too the best knowledge of the author) in good standing and consistent with the open source license of the project.
+This flag indicates that the author verifies the change is (too the best knowledge of the author) in good standing and consistent with the open source license of the project, and that if he/she has permission from their employer to contribute the code (if applicable).
 The following is an example of a commit with the sign-off flag.

      git commit -s -m "the commit message"

-Once a developer has been elevated to project committer status and set up a contributor agreement the sign-off flag is no longer required.
+Once a developer has been elevated to project committer status the sign-off flag is no longer required.

+Additionally, a one-time event is to [submit a a CLA](https://projects.eclipse.org/user/sign/cla) "Contributor License Agreement".
+It's simple and fast to do.

 ### One patch per one bug/feature